idugan100/Finder/README.md

 ## Arcitecture of Finder_

--Slevte with Tailwind, HTML, TypeScript and JavaScript for the site's frontend -MySQL for database
+- Slevte with Tailwind, HTML, TypeScript and JavaScript for the site's frontend
+- MySQL for database
--Face++ for facial comparisons
+- Face++ for facial comparisons

 ## Team Finder_
 Finder_ was developed during hackUMBC 2023 by the following individuals: